-When riding mopeds or motorcycles it is always very important that you wear the correct protective clothing.
-Make sure your helmet and visor or googles displays a BSI Kitemark and you are well protected for riding on the road.
-Protective clothing may protect you if you fall off and from the weather.
+When riding mopeds or motorcycles it is important that you wear the correct protective clothing.
+Make sure that your helmet and visor or goggles display a BSI Kitemark.
+Wearing protective clothing may protect you from injury if you fall off and may also offer protection from the weather.

 By law you must wear a safety helmet when riding a motorcycle on the road.
 All helmets sold in the UK must either:

 - comply with British Standard BS 6658:1985 and carry the BSI Kitemark